The 30-Day Whole Food Challenge Guidelines

 If you're feeling like your diet could use a refresh, you've come to the right place.
 Every once in a while, that balance of a lot of good fresh foods and a few treats here and there gets thrown out of whack and you want a plan to help you get back on track.
 That's where our 30 Days of Real Food Challenge comes in.

 At EatingWell, we believe that all foods can fit into a healthy diet.
-That's why you'll find recipes that deliver on health and taste and won't make you feel deprived.
+That's why you'll find recipes that deliver on health and taste so that you won't feel deprived.
 But we all need a little healthy-eating boost sometimes.
 So for one month, we're encouraging you to put your focus on whole food and cut way back on processed foods.
 Over these 30 days, you should save money, eat healthier, feel better and lose weight (if that's your goal).

 Unlike other detox plans or super-restrictive diets, such as Whole30, our plan doesn't cut out healthy foods like beans, peanuts, whole grains and fruits (yes, some diets instruct you to avoid fruit).
 Our challenge means embracing whole foods like vegetables, fruits and whole grains, plus healthy proteins and fats.
 It also means cutting back on refined grains, added sugar, additives, preservatives, unhealthy fats and large amounts of salt.

 Are you ready to take the challenge?
 Read on for more about which foods are allowed, what to watch out for and what to avoid this month.
 We can't wait for you to join us on this journey!

 Get the full 30 Days of Real Food Challenge.

 Quinoa, brown rice, oats, barley and farro are whole grains that have been super-minimally processed to get to your plate.
 Choose these often, but whole-wheat pasta and whole-grain bread with simple ingredients (no sugar!) are allowed on the challenge too.
 Sometimes you just need a hearty slice of avocado toast or a bowl of pasta-and we think that's A-OK.
 By ditching refined grains (white pasta and white bread) for whole grains you'll boost your fiber intake and get more antioxidants and inflammation-fighting phytonutrients.